py0core/Separado/README.md

 ## How to use
-Download the .bat and .py from [Releases](https://github.com/cptaus/Separado/releases/tag/1) Place 2 files in folder you want the new files to be generated to Run the .bat file and paste your main .py file dir (example: C:\Users\Daniel\PycharmProjects\separado\file.py) And follow the instructions!
+Download the .bat and .py from [Releases](https://github.com/cptaus/Separado/releases/tag/1) Place 2 files in folder you want the new files to be generated to Drag and drop your full .py file unto bat file and follow instructions.
+*for separating in one go your homework/wanted areas must be marked in the beginnig with #$file_name and end with #$end

 *if you want add/change the code feel free to contribute <3.